-In this post I have collected together an extensive collection of books written by people who have travelled the world in all sorts of different ways!
-So if you are looking for some inspiration for your next trip or simply want to marvel at the ingeniousness of mankind read on!
+In this post I have collected together an extensive collection of some of the best books written by people who have travelled the world in all sorts of different ways!
+If you are looking for some inspiration for your next trip or simply want to marvel at the ingeniousness of mankind read on!

 A few hundred years ago travelling the world was not easy.
 You could walk, ride a horse or even build a boat and hope it took you to some undiscovered continent.
 Ordinary people were more likely to be born, live and die without setting foot more than a few miles away from their town or village.
 From the 19th century onwards bicycles and trains increased your options but you had to wait a little longer for the ability to travel using cars, motorbikes and airplanes.